GwynethLlewelyn/online-status-insl/trunk/readme.txt

 == Changelog ==

+= 1.5.1 =
+* Quick patch!
+Development will proceed on 1.6.0 as soon as I can...
+* PHP 8+ is stricter when handling wrong types, so some changes were warranted
+* Gutenberg support is, for the moment, on hold (too complex for my tiny little head)
+* Changing " to ' wherever appropriate to conform to some new fancy PHP guidelines
+* Publishing to GitHub as well (which also required SVN to ignore Git-specific things, as well as ignoring my own local configuration, and whatever Mac-specific hidden files that are pointless to save)
+* Code refactoring and documentation, since being on GitHub _may_ mean that more people contribute code (wishful thinking, I know); also, there will be (potentially) some automated tasks in GitHub looking for the documentation...

-= 1.6.0 =
+= 1.6.0 (upcoming) =
-Adds support for editor blocks (Gutenberg):
+* Adds support for editor blocks (Gutenberg): unfinished!

-* Several more layers of complexity in setting up the plugin, because Gutenberg 😩
+* Several more layers of complexity in setting up the plugin, because: Gutenberg 😩
+* Currently 'on hold' since other things have priority...

 = 1.5.0 =
 Recent versions of WordPress basically broke _everything_.
 So:

 * Cleaned up one or two things to bring the code up to PHP 7.3+ compliance
 * Fixed some fatal errors due to WP changes on the call to `WP_Widget::__construct()`
-* Asked for translation validation from the WP Polyglot team; until they approve it, you can continue to use the supplied .mo and .po files
+* Asked for translation validation from the WP Polyglot team; until they approve it, you can continue to use the supplied `.mo` and `.po` files
 * Figured out a workaround to load the _current_ language files: https://stackoverflow.com/questions/45525390/wordpress-plugin-translation-load-plugin-textdomain#comment105104921_45883184; see https://developer.wordpress.org/plugins/internationalization/how-to-internationalize-your-plugin/#loading-text-domain
 * Fixed location of Portuguese (European) and British English translation files (Portuguese was empty!)
 * Fixed a stupid copy & paste that broke `ping`